knowthebird/Prioritize/README.md

 # Prioritize
-A helper module for generating every possible string, with a range of lengths, from a set of substrings.
+A helper module for generating every possible string, within a range of lengths, from a set of substrings.
 The order the strings are returned is determined by the order of substrings in the set.
-This allows the user to "prioritize" the return of strings which contain combinations of higher priority substrings.
-Duplicates are not returned, including cases where substrings are combinations of lower priority substrings.
+This allows the user to "prioritize" the return of strings which are multiset permutations of higher priority substrings.
+Duplicates are not returned, including cases where substrings are multiset permutations of lower priority substrings.

 It is most useful when you need to know the next highest priority in a list of every possible string, but to generate the entire list, store it, and then sort it would consume too much time or memory.
 One example would be helping a password creacker to test every possible string in an order determined by priority, number of replacements, and order of substrings in the multiset each test password is formed from.